20230917_122629.jpg

 Club Social Gatherings

-Club social gatherings are on the second Sunday of each month.
-From midday, at a atmospheric location in Perth.
+Club social gatherings are on the second Sunday of FEB, APR, JUN, AUG.
+From midday, at an atmospheric location in Perth.

 Each gathering provides an opportunity for attendees to bring along items found and acquired over the previous months.